kevinlekiller/kwin-effect-shaders/README.md

 The list is not case sensitive.

 ## Whitelisting Applications
-In the configuration UI, you can add application(s), if more than 1, seperate them with a comma.
+In the configuration UI, in the `Settings` tab, you can add application(s), if more than 1, seperate them with a comma.

 For example: `kate,kcalc`